 - Anyone who frequently uses Uber Eats and is able to use the dining credits this card offers

-- People who love the rose gold color option and want a good-looking credit card
+- People who want a good-looking credit card

 - Frequent travelers who want to earn American Express Membership Rewards points can transfer them to airline and hotel partners